garybowers/docker-bind9/README.md

-# Bind9 Container for running DNS servers in Kubernetes
+# BIND9 Server Container for running DNS servers in Kubernetes

 ## Background